 Becoming a member of the RVMYC offers a number of advantages to the boating person.
-The Club offers all Members a forum to get together and meet new friends with similar boating interests.
+The Club offers all Members a forum to get together and make new friends with similar boating interests.

-However, our activities are not limited to this our social activities include, Winery Tours, Shows, Excursions, Dinners, Trivia nights, and Christmas in July are enjoyed by many.
-Although many members have boats ranging from small to large cruisers, we try to cater for all pedigrees, ranging from trip to Heron Island and the Maribrynong River to cruising various destinations around the bay and far afield.
+However, our activities are not limited to this.
+Our social activities include, Winery Tours, Shows, Excursions, Dinners, Trivia nights, and Christmas in July.
+Although many members have boats ranging from small to large cruisers, we try to cater for all pedigrees, ranging from trips to Heron Island and the Maribyrnong River to cruising various destinations around the bay and far afield.